How we test wireless and Bluetooth speakers

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Whether you're looking for a large speaker with powerful sound and a remote control or a portable Bluetooth speaker that you can fit in your suitcase, Which? has got you covered with the most accurate and up-to-date information.
+Whether you're looking for a large speaker with powerful sound and a remote control or a portable Bluetooth speaker you can fit in your suitcase, Which? has got you covered with the most accurate and up-to-date information.

 We put every speaker through the same test, regardless of brand or price, so we can find the best model for you.
-Our tests involve a mixture of audio assessments from our expert listening panel, technical lab testing and an ease of use analysis.
+Our tests involve a mixture of audio assessments from our expert listening panel, technical lab testing and an ease-of-use analysis.
 The information we provide is easy to understand and free of external bias, giving you the evidence to make an informed buying decision.
-Read on to find out how.
+Our reviews answer the most crucial questions about wireless speakers.

 - What's the sound quality like?